kyletolle/the-mechanism-collection/index.md

 which to fall, and mountains but dirt to be cast over us?

 She will grow more desperate; increasingly violent.
-Not to rest until She has purged herself of usurpers and encroachers.
+Not to rest until She has purged Herself of usurpers and encroachers.

 We sit on the instrument's strings, dampening the chords.

-She will strum and She will be heard.
+But She will strum and She will be heard.

 ---